10 Best 4K Monitors 2017 – Buyer’s Guide

 - The design could have been better.

-ViewSonic XG2700 is an awesomely sleek and stylish 27-inch monitor with outstanding features.
 The IPS 4K beast offers FreeSync technology for AMD powered devices to light up your digital world with over 1 billion colors.
-Where Nvidia owners will have to migrate to an AMD graphics card for maximizing XG2700’s performance.
+Nvidia owners will have to migrate to an AMD graphics card for maximizing XG2700’s performance.

 There are multiple ports for multi-picture viewing at once, which is true love.
 It’s factory calibrated to optimal image stabilization settings and delivers UHD gaming experience.
 The stand is yet so flexible to adjust the way you want it.

-ViewSonic XG2700 is the best 4K gaming monitor, with a very affordable price tag of just $509.
+ViewSonic XG2700 is the best 4K monitor for gaming, with a very affordable price.
 It can also be utilized for editing, designing, or even watching 4K movies at home.

 - Perfect accuracy without calibration.